SarasotaBay.png

-Exercise and staying active is important to live a healthy live.
+Exercise and staying active are important to live a healthy life.
 For older people, it's particularly important to keep moving, but vigorous exercise may no longer be possible.
-Yoga however, may be able to fill the that gap.
+Yoga, however, may be able to fill that gap.

 How Yoga Can Help Seniors